 What an overwhelming challenge for our fledgling parents.
 Jesus was their first born.
 Their subsequent children were all normal children, (wow, that would either be a let down or a relief) but their oldest was a God among men, literally.
 Yet, he had to learn who he was and what his capabilities were, just like we do, one experience at a time.
 President Smith goes on to say that Jesus may have learned of his own mission from angelic visitors or from revelations, or some other way, but one thing is for certain, and that is that by the time he was twelve he had been in communication with his Father in Heaven enough to know what his Father’s business was, and that it was his responsibility to do likewise.

 Even with all that knowledge at the age of twelve, he had to wait until the age of thirty before he could start his ministry.
-During this time he had to attend synagogue each Sabbath, learn the carpentry trade and earn a living with his father, and be subjected to those who were clearly inferior in capacity to himself.
+During this time he had to attend synagogue each Sabbath, learn the carpentry trade and earn a living with his father, and be subjected to those who were clearly and vastly inferior in capacity to himself.
 But remember that Christ’s defining attribute is his love for his brothers and sisters.
 Us.
 All of the patience he exhibited during his ministry for the natural follies of mortality were developed during his maturing years.
 As much as there is for each of us to learn as we grow up, I cannot imagine how much he had to learn and grow as a person so that he was ready to perform the miracles of his ministry, lead a fledgling church, train apostles who did not understand the scope of Christ’s mission yet, and submit to his Father in Heaven in all things as he finished working through his own salvation so he could offer us our salvation.

 The example of Christ’s love for us, knowing that we were the cause of his pain and suffering in Gethsemane and on the cross, should bring us pause.
 The faithfulness to his mission to die on our behalf so we could be granted the opportunity to be cleansed from our sins through obedience to God’s commandments, should bring us a sense of loyalty in return.
 His dedication to being willing to suffer whatever his Father required that he suffer in order to fulfill his Father’s purposes, should make us grateful.
 Christ’s example was perfect, complete, in all things.
 Everything we could ever hope to become in the eternities, he learned how to do it himself, and he learned it in mortality, so we know it can be done eventually by those of us who are a little slower to catch on.
 But even He did not receive of his Father’s fulness until after his resurrection and return to his Father.
 It was only then that he came into his own as a God, complete with glory.